erred/w/src/like.md

 #### _2 Factor_ Auth

-Ideal: username + password + Security key.
+Ideal: username + password + security key.

 TOTP and SMS can be phished/intercepted.
 Enabling all the options makes it as strong as the weakest link